ErikOsinga/meerkatpolpipeline/README.md

 ## Running a Prefect server

 ### Local prefect server
-The simplest thing is to start a local prefect server (e.g. open a second terminal)
+The simplest thing is to start a local prefect server (e.g. open a second terminal window):

 ```
 conda activate meerkatpol